diofant/diofant/docs/release/notes-0.13.rst

 * :sympyissue:`5822`: What should summation() do with non-integer limits?
 * :sympyissue:`19745`: Weird value of a sum
 * :sympyissue:`9358`: summation: Wrong out for non-integral range
+* :sympyissue:`21905`: raise NotImplementedError("Equation not in exact domain.
+Try converting to rational") Error